weirdalsuperfan/nhk-pronunciation/README.md

 And the rest of the variables to your liking.
 (Recommended workflow: First bulk add Japanese support readings, and then bulk add pronunciation).
 You must set readings = False if the field you're adding color to doesn't include readings.

 This plugin adds sound/color based on the first pronunciation, so if that is incorrect you will need to fix it manually when the card comes up - so pay attention during your initial reviews.
 You can use goldendict to get the correct sound file quickly (right click on the speaker icon in the NHK dictionary, and click save sound; then drag and drop the saved file in the sound field in your card).

+How to add pronunciation for all words in a sentence: Set srcFields = ['Sentence'] (i.e. to a field that contains a sentence you want to color), and colorFields = ['Reading'] or colorFields = ['Sentence'] depending on what you want to color.
+Note that the Pronunciation field will be filled out with pronunciations for all words, so you'll need another field that specifies the focus word in order to remind yourself of what it is.

 srcFields = ['name of the field you want to write the accent to dstFields of']